 Nonetheless, ISPs and governments can detect the fact that you’re using a VPN service via deep packet inspection (DPI).
 They won’t be able to intercept your activity, but they can see that you’re using a VPN to reroute your traffic from the way your data looks.

-Thus, what obfuscation does is it hides your VPN traffic by making it look like regular HTTPS traffic.
+Thus, what obfuscation does is hide your VPN traffic by making it look like regular HTTPS traffic.
 This way, you will be able to bypass VPN-blocking firewalls since the VPN provider will remove all information related to the VPN by changing your data packets.

 Obfuscated servers are specialized VPN servers that add an extra layer of stealth to your VPN connection by allowing you to circumvent VPN blocks in heavily-restricted environments.